PranabNandy/Linux-Kernel-Internals/4.Linux_topics/ioctl.md

 - “IOR“: an ioctl with read parameters (copy_to_user)
 - “IOWR“: an ioctl with both write and read parameters

-- The Magic Number is a unique number or character that will differentiate our set of ioctl calls from the other ioctl calls. some times the major number for the device is used here.
+- The Magic Number is a unique number or character that will differentiate our set of ioctl calls **`(for the specific driver i.e /dev/dummy file)`**  from the other ioctl calls **(other driver calls)**. some times the major number for the device is used here.

 - Command Number is the number that is assigned to the ioctl.
-This is used to differentiate the commands from one another.
+This is used to differentiate the commands from one another **`(with in the specific driver i.e /dev/dummy file)`**

 - The last is the type of data.
 ```cpp